edugonzaloalmorox/cloud-computing/README.md

 # cloud-computing
-Materials for Cloud Computing Foundations
+Materials for Cloud Computing Foundations MOOC on Coursera